dagem12/movie-recommendation-backend/README.md

-Here is a **comprehensive and professional documentation (README)** for your **Movie Recommendation Backend** project, merging everything you've shared — structured for clarity, completeness, and deployment readiness:

----

 # Movie Recommendation Backend

 A real-world Django backend application providing movie recommendations using third-party APIs, JWT-based user authentication, Redis caching for high performance, and fully documented APIs for seamless frontend integration.